Have you come across this system called Super Affiliate Network and you are wondering what is this platform all about?

 Yes, you can make some money if some other person buys this system.
 So you get a commission.

 But other than that, forget about it.

 (not mentioning the cost for the solo ads).

-- Training of affiliate marketing, but signs of pyramid scheme (self-promotion)
+3) Training in affiliate marketing, but signs of pyramid scheme (self-promotion)

-On the one hand, you can promote the SAN which a good thing.
+On the one hand, you can promote the SAN which is a good thing.